ballerina-attic/open-api-based-service/README.md

 $ ballerina openapi gen-service petstore.json -m petstore
 ```

-The `-m` flag indicates the module name and `-o` flag indicates the file destination for the web service.
+The `-m` flag denotes the module name and the `-o` flag indicates the destination of the file corresponding to the web service.
 These parameters are optional and can be used to have a customized module name and file location for the project.

 #### Generated ballerina modules
 After running the above command, the pet store web service will be auto-generated.
 Now the module structure is similar to the following,